This post contains an affiliate link.

-Being made from a very soft rubber like material makes it easy on the gums preventing irritation.
-Also, there are no sharp edges to poke at the inside of you mouth.
+Being made from a very soft rubber-like material makes it easy on the gums preventing irritation.
+Also, there are no sharp edges to poke at the inside of your mouth.
 It fits comfortably around your teeth and features a compact design that is amazingly effective.

 Safety should be a high priority for anyone shopping for a snoring mouthguard.
 The manufactures of the ZQuiet have taken all of the necessary steps in order to ensure that their product is safe to use.
 Being regulated by the FDA and also latex and BPA free gives them a competitive advantage over other products that could be made of questionable materials which may contain harmful toxins.
 There is an alarming number of mouthguard product being sold that do not meet these requirements.

 The total cost comes to around $90 which is the average price one should expect to pay for a quality OTC oral appliance.
 There are numerous other devices available that sell for nearly half this cost, however, they are almost always your simple boil and bite mouthguard style units which are fairly thick and take up quite a bit of room in your mouth.
 ZQuiet has covered all of their bases with a unique and safe product that performs well and lives up to its expectations.
 While you may be thinking “$90 for a simple piece of plastic” the fact that it’s one of a kind, safe and effective makes it worth its weight in gold.